givingbacksmiles/bootstrap-settlement/README.md

 **Database:** PostgreSQL

-Only because it works better for use with Heroku's Cedar stack.
+*Postgres only because it works better for use with Heroku's Cedar stack.*

 ****